Honors Algebra 2I. Course Description:

 · Treat the learning environment, other students and adults with respect

 · Accept responsibility for your own work and behavior

 o No food/drink allowed.

 o No cell phones at any time.
-Phones must be placed in the holder upon entering the classroom.o Bathroom use allowed before /after class instruction.
+Phones must be placed in your backpack upon entering the classroom.o Bathroom use allowed before /after class instruction.